gitCayumi/ctaCompanion/README.md

 - Artifact collection

 Algorithms based on input above calculate and return the following:
-- Hero information such as, but not limited to, Attack, HP, APS, Crit and DPS (including SP2's)
-- Ability to browse and sort hero collection by various stats
+- Hero Collection; browse, sort and filter your heroes by various stats
+- Ability to navigate to each hero for additional information
 - Comprehensive progress by rarity and element
+- Summarized effects of your artifact collection
 - Optimal team composition for max damage for each boss in Slay Boss Events

-Additional Features:
+Possible future additions:
+- Manually select a boss and create a team to calculate its damage
 - Guides
-- Individual hero pages contain information of how to rune and basic hero information

-Possible future additions:
+- Hero investments
 - Ability to compose pvp teams
 - Hero planning, goals; costs and ETA.
 - Guild features, connect with other users